Basic Approach

 Copper Study Workshops

-JX Metals actively implements next-generation education activities for children, the future leaders of society, to learn about the importance, attractiveness and possibilities of nonferrous metals, including copper.
-JX Metals supports the Shiba Nature University, a program for elementary school students hosted by the Shiba Regional City Office of Minato City, and as part of this effort, we held a copper study workshop in July 2023.
+JX Advanced Metals actively implements next-generation education activities for children, the future leaders of society, to learn about the importance, attractiveness and possibilities of nonferrous metals, including copper.
+JX Advanced Metals supports the Shiba Nature University, a program for elementary school students hosted by the Shiba Regional City Office of Minato City, and as part of this effort, we held a copper study workshop in July 2023.
 It was the fifth time the workshop had been held.

-On the day of the workshop, a total of 40 people, comprising 19 groups of students and their guardians, took part in quizzes and watched videos about copper, and also participated in an experiment on cleaning 10-yen coins with seasonings and an experiment on heat conduction using different types of metal rods to learn about the characteristics of copper and how it is useful in our lives.
-We also took the opportunity to show the students the Square Lab, where we showcase our technology and products.
+On the day of the workshop, a total of 40 people, comprising 19 groups of students and their guardians, took part in quizzes and watched videos about copper, and also participated in an experiment on cleaning 10-yen coins* with seasonings and an experiment on heat conduction using different types of metal rods to learn about the characteristics of copper and how it is useful in our lives.
+We also took the opportunity to show the students the SQUARE LAB, where we showcase our technology and products.

 Support for the ENEOS TonenGeneral Research/Development Encouragement & Scholarship Foundation